 fbpx

-How to get funding for your project?
+How to get funding for your short film project?

 Craft and submit one sentence with a compelling premise that also conveys why you need this funding to achieve your vision.
 Our judges will choose the best one.
 Get creative capital to use for the production of a short, or use it as a film finishing fund.
 See examples here, and enter below.